philocypher/philocypher/README.md

-# 🌐 IT Professional.
+## 🌐 IT Professional.
-# 🌱 Currently Specilized in Back-end Engineering and Systems Automation.
+## 🌱 Currently Specilizing in Back-end Engineering and Systems Automation.
-# ⚡️ Linux Enthusiast
+## ⚡️ Linux Enthusiast

 * **[Skill in Development]**
   * [Security Engineering]